Échange interprovincial de cœurs destinés aux receveurs à statut élevé

 La traduction de ces ressources est en cours

-Building upon the success of the interprovincial sharing of kidneys for highly sensitized patients, and guided by Canada's heart transplantation community, Canadian Blood Services is now developing the technology that supports the approved national Heart sharing policies that will streamline and propel heart allocation and transplantation in Canada in to the future.
+Building upon the success of the interprovincial sharing of kidneys for highly sensitized patients, and guided by Canada's heart transplantation community, Canadian Blood Services has developed the technology that supports the approved inter-provincial Heart sharing policies that will streamline and propel heart allocations and transplantations in Canada in to the future.

 Canadian Blood Services is honoured to work with, and inspired by, the many hard-working doctors, nurses, laboratory technicians, managers, analysts and software developers from coast-to-coast who are united in working on this "Made-in-Canada" project.